polterguy/polterguy.github.io/endpoints/index.md

 }
 ```

-The above arguments implies the following.
+The above arguments imply the following.

 * __[loc]__ - Number of lines of code generated
 * __[type]__ - Either `backend` or `frontend`